Skip to main content

 Do listers need to obtain consent before inspecting real estate?

-Listers need to obtain permission if a.
-They have been put on notice by the owner (in person or via communication). b.
-If there is “No Trespassing” signage posted at the property.
-2. Although 32 V.S.A. § 4041 may appear to grant you authority to inspect a property, the prudent thing to do is to obtain permission from the property owner before attempting to enter upon and inspect real estate.
+Although 32 V.S.A. § 4041 may appear to grant listers authority to inspect a property, it is prudent to obtain permission from the property owner before attempting to enter upon and inspect real estate.
 Do not inspect the interior of a dwelling (or any other building that would commonly or reasonably be locked – whether or not it is locked) without appropriate permission.

 Are things like draft cost sheets and listers’ notes considered to be public records?

-The only things in listers’ files not considered public records are personal property information, income and expense information, and inventory forms.
-Temporary CAMA information (such as in a reappraisal, when a property record card is still subject to change) is subject to the public records law.
-If you provide someone with information that is subject to change, you should note that it is subject to change on their copy of the document.
-(To cover your bases you may want to photocopy what you give to people so you have proof that you wrote Subject to Change on their copy.)
+The only things in listers’ files not considered public record are personal property information, income and expense information, and inventory forms.
+Temporary CAMA information (such as in a reappraisal, when a Property Record Card is still subject to change) is subject to the public records law.

 What constitutes a public place for posting the “Notice To Taxpayers” document?